wojciechpawlinow/usermanagement/README.md

 - It's worth doing memory dump and review allocations.
 Maybe it would be good to decrease number of allocations and sacrifice code maintainability to achieve performance
 - I could try make GetByUUID() and GetAddresses() concurrent when I fetch user from DB in application's service
 - I think "get user" and "get multiple" users deserve caching
+- `vendor` directory intentionally has been pushed as I consider `go mod vendor` as a good practice to avoid missing dependencies ( especially private )

 ## Project structure